-At the age of 28, Casey is a 10-year pro – he made his debut at 17.
-A rising contender prospect at 130 pounds, he was an amateur standout before his debut.
+At the age of 29, Casey is an 11-year pro – he made his debut at 17.
+A contender at 130 pounds, he was an amateur standout before his debut.

 He stayed active in the ring with three fights in 2014, two in 2015, three in 2016, and one in 2017.
 He has made good progress and advanced to 10-round status.

 In his last fight on April 28, 2017, in Burbank, California, Casey won a 10-round unanimous decision against former super featherweight world title challenger Miguel Beltran Jr.

 Boxingscene.com’s Francisco Salazar reported from ringside [excerpts]: Casey Ramos bounced back from a defeat in his last bout, winning a hard-fought unanimous decision over 10 rounds over Miguel Beltran.

 Beltran was the busier fighter of the two during the first half of the fight.
 The action opened up during the middle rounds, with both fighters providing entertaining exchanges for those in attendance at Marriott Convention Center.

 Having to deal with a cut since round five, Ramos increased his punch output during the final three rounds of the fight, scoring with left hooks and the occasional right hand to the head of Beltran.

 Scores were 96-94, 96-94, and 97-93 in favor of Ramos.
 [End Salazar item]

 Casey’s only loss came in his previous fight on November 4, 2016, in Las Vegas, a ninth-round technical decision against Andy Vences.
 It was a good, close fight between two talented, upcoming contenders, but was stopped on cuts.

 Manager-uncle John Ramos said, “Casey goes to a couple of gyms, but primarily Richard Lord’s gym in Austin.
 He gets some real good sparring there.